 What is TIFF?

-The Tagged Image File Format (TIFF) is a file type for saving raster graphics.
+The Tagged Image File Format (TIFF) is a file type for raster graphics.
 As such, it represents a two-dimensional image as a rectangular grid of pixels containing color information.

 TIFF advantages